Kansas School Group Students

 Submitting Completed Application Forms and Payment

-The completed application forms with the notarized parent or guardian signatures along with payment should be submitted no less than two weeks in advance of the campus visit to Sarah Couch, Watson Library Rm 350, University of Kansas Libraries, 1425 Jayhawk Blvd., Lawrence, KS 66045.
+The completed application forms with the notarized parent or guardian signatures along with payment should be submitted no less than two weeks in advance of the campus visit to Christen Caton, Watson Library Rm 350, University of Kansas Libraries, 1425 Jayhawk Blvd., Lawrence, KS 66045.

 Information for Parents and Guardians

 The KU Libraries' collections and services are developed for an adult audience.
 Please be aware that all facilities offer open access to a number of electronic resources as well as the Internet.
 Use of these resources is not monitored by library staff.
 Parental authorization of the school group student's application for borrowing privileges with the University of Kansas Libraries carries with it the parent's or guardian's responsibility for any item borrowed by the student and for compliance with library policies and procedures.